jaytarang92/STwifiPresence/README.md

 ### Router Config ###
 Install opkg/ipkg on router and install python..google specific instructions for your router<br/>
 https://github.com/Entware/entware<br/>
-wget/curl this python file to device and run it.<br/>
+After Installation run : opkg install python, python-pip && pip install requests **optional write the appID ,token, and mac to the environment profile is at '/opt/etc/profile' then source /opt/etc/profile wget/curl this python file to device and run it.<br/>

 # Thanks